GaoFan98/eco-coach/README.md

 # Eco-Coach: Pollution-Minimizing Route Planner

-An eco-friendly cycling/walking route optimizer that minimizes your exposure to air pollution.
+An eco-friendly cycling/walking route optimizer that minimizes your exposure to air pollution, powered by AWS Generative AI.

 ## Features